lindawangg/COVID-Net/docs/COVIDx.md

 # COVIDx Dataset
+**Update 11/26/2021:Released a new training dataset with over 30,000 CXR images from a multinational cohort of over 16,400 patients.
+The dataset contains 16,490 positive COVID-19 images from over 2,800 patients.
+The COVIDx V9A dataset is for detection of no pneumonia/non-COVID-19 pneumonia/COVID-19 pneumonia, and COVIDx V9B dataset is for COVID-19 positive/negative detection.**\
 **Update 04/21/2021:Released COVIDxSev, a new airspace severity grading dataset for COVID-19 positive patients for COVIDNet CXR-S model.**\
 **Update 03/19/2021:Released new datasets with both over 16,000 CXR images from a multinational cohort of over 15,100 patients from at least 51 countries.
 The dataset contains over 2,300 positive COVID-19 images from over 1,500 patients.
 The COVIDx V8A dataset is for detection of no pneumonia/non-COVID-19 pneumonia/COVID-19 pneumonia, and COVIDx V8B dataset is for COVID-19 positive/negative detection.**\
 **Update 01/28/2021:Released new datasets with over 15600 CXR images and over 1700 positive COVID-19 images.
 The COVIDx V7A dataset is for detection of no pneumonia/non-COVID-19 pneumonia/COVID-19 pneumonia, and COVIDx V7B dataset is for COVID-19 positive/negative detection.**\